Pond Plant Sizes and the Concept of Invasiveness

 So are they invasive?

-When used correctly, the word 'invasive' refers to non-native plants that have been introduced to a new place and are spreading rapidly enough to cause damage.
+When used correctly, the word "invasive" refers to non-native plants that have been introduced to a new place and are spreading rapidly enough to cause damage.
 Most people have heard in the media about invasive pond plants, but this refers to foreign plants, such as Myriophyllum aquaticum (Parrot's Feather), which are spreading through Britain's waterways.
 These plants are generally illegal to sell anyway.
 (Although the picture is complicated in the UK - some plants are native to Great Britain but invasive on the island of Ireland).

 To sum up:

-- If you are planting straight into the ground and don't want the plants to spread over the area, avoid any where we have commented on their page that they are best contained in a pot, that they seed everywhere, or that they spread fast and may need thinning.
+- If you are planting straight into open ground and don't want the plants to spread over the area, avoid any where we have commented on their page that they are best contained in a pot, that they seed everywhere, or that they spread fast and may need thinning.

 - If you are planting into pots in a lined pond with reasonable access, don't worry too much about 'invasiveness'.
-The pots will limit the plants' spread and where they don't, you can reach in easily enough and pull out excess growth when you need to.
+The pots will mostly limit the plants' spread and where they don't, you can reach in easily enough and pull out excess growth when you need to.
 Concentrate on picking things which are overall in proportion for the size of the pond, i.e. a small waterlily variety for a small pond.

 - For further information or ideas on planting a pond, have a look at our Pond Planting Plans or our Beginner's Guide.